immersive-web/webxr-ar-module/explainer.md

 The first thing that any VR-enabled page will want to do is request a `VRDevice` and, if one is available, advertise VR functionality to the user.
 (For example, by adding a button to the page that the user can click to start VR content.)

 `navigator.vr.requestDevice` returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to a `VRDevice` if one is available.
 If no `VRDevice` is available, it will resolve to null.
-The promise will be rejected if an error occurs, such as the the page not having the appropriate permissions to access VR capabilities.
+The promise will be rejected if an error occurs, such as the page not having the appropriate permissions to access VR capabilities.

 A `VRDevice` represents a physical unit of VR hardware that can present imagery to the user somehow, referred to here as a "VR hardware device".
 On desktop clients this will usually be a headset peripheral; on mobile clients it may represent the mobile device itself in conjunction with a viewer harness (e.g., Google Cardboard/Daydream or Samsung Gear VR).
 It may also represent devices without stereo-presentation capabilities but with more advanced tracking, such as ARCore/ARKit-compatible devices.